TuriGuilano/alpha/README.md

 Try to stay away from actually touching the DOM as much as possible.
 React handles that part.

+React uses something called HTML5 Push state, this means React will actually change the urlbar but it actually doesn't refresh your browser.

 ## What are Components?